 Whether the assembly is put together in a traditional or robot way, for both manufactures the focus is on joining nib and feed, not on simplifying the exchange during repair and even less on swapping by the user.

-This brings us to the finale: “Was the design intend for nibs being swapped three times a day?”
-Now, with crescendo: “No!
+This brings us to the finale: “Was the design intended for nibs being swapped three times a day?”
+Now, with a crescendo: “No!
 Just simply, no!”
 Sliding a nib on is only another assembly method.
 Only confident experts and enthusiasts would try this with a traditional nib mounting.